inventronic/apex-trigger-handler/README.md

 - `Max Execution Count` (Max_Execution_Count__c) — Number, execution depth guard (e.g., 5)

 Behavior:
-- When a registry record exists for a given Salesforce Object (SObject), its flags control which lifecycle callbacks execute for that SObject’s handler.
-If a flag or the record is missing, the respective operation will not run (the handler’s `isXyz` checks remain false).
+- When a registry record exists for a given Salesforce Object (SObject), its flags control which lifecycle callbacks execute for that SObject's handler.
+If a flag or the record is missing, the respective operation will not run (the handler's `isXyz` checks remain false).

 ## Usage Example (Account)